Sma1033/amgdatasetethics/README.md

 ## Credit
-Please cite this work if you want to use this material.
+Please cite this work if you want to use the material.

 > @inproceedings{datasetethics-ismir2023, <br>
 >  &nbsp;&nbsp;&nbsp;&nbsp;author    = {Fabio Morreale, Megha Sharma and I-Chieh Wei}, <br>